vagfed/ocp-ppc-install/README.md

 ## Known installation issues

-OpenShift code is not always configured with the proper authorization to run on a LPAR with virtual cores (it depends on OpenShift version).
+Some Linux versions do not provide a network boot image capable of managing a LPAR configured with virtual cores.
+RHEL 9.4 does not have this issue and it is suggested to use it for the boot server.

 If you see on the HMC an error code BA060030, installation will not continue.
 In that case use HMC to modify the LPAR to use dedicated cores and restart the installation.
 Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores.
 When you start the LPAR again OpenShift will correctly work.

-If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the OopenShift installation will complewte successfully.
+If you ever installed on the same LPAR an operating system capable of using virtual CPUs, this issue will not occur regardless the operating system used for the boot server.

 ## Sample log output